 A. No. Accreditation of a clinical doctoral graduate program can never be guaranteed and there are no shortcuts.
 As outlined above, there is a rigorous accreditation process that must be followed.

 A. Accreditation by APA is not awarded by schools or campuses, but rather by program.
-For example, TCSPP’s Chicago Campus went through a similar process when they sought APA accreditation for its clinical program in the 1980s.
+For example, TCSPP’s Chicago Campus went through a similar process when they sought APA accreditation for its Clinical Doctoral Program in the 1980s.
 Whereas the program was founded in 1979, APA program accreditation was realized in October 1987.
-The clinical doctoral program at the Los Angeles Campus was founded four years ago, in fall 2008.
+The Clinical Doctoral Program at the Los Angeles Campus was founded five years ago, in fall 2008.

 Q. How does TCSPP communicate the APA program accreditation process to prospective students at the Los Angeles Campus?

-A. During the admissions process, at enrollment and during new student orientation, prospective students who are enrolling in the clinical doctoral psychology program at the Los Angeles Campus are informed that TCSPP is actively engaged in pursuing APA program accreditation.
-Once enrolled in the program, every effort is made to continually inform and update students of where TCSPP stands in this process.
+A. During the admissions process, at enrollment and during new student orientation, prospective students who are enrolling in the Clinical Doctoral Psychology Program at the Los Angeles Campus are informed that TCSPP is actively engaged in pursuing APA program accreditation.
+Once enrolled in the program, every effort is made to continually inform and update students of where The Chicago School stands in this process.
 For instance, information sessions, department meetings, and brown bag lunches are held at least three times a year on the APA program accreditation process.

 Q. Are there other programs at the Los Angeles Campus that are seeking APA program accreditation?